oblivisheee/oblivisheee/README.md

 <br>

 # My code languages
-I know: python, C++, Go and JS.
+I know: python, C++, Rust and JS.
 As a real languages, i know Russian and English.
-Learning German.
+Learning German and Japanese.